 OUTCOME AND PROGNOSIS

-Hyperemesis — Despite the potential severity of nausea and vomiting and its attendant early weight loss, most studies have reported no difference in birth weight or gestational age at birth between affected pregnancies and those unaffected by vomiting, as long as prepregnancy weight was normal and there was "catch-up" weight gain later in pregnancy [104,105,108].
-In contrast, women with severe vomiting who require multiple hospitalizations may not have "catch up" weight gain; an adverse effect on birthweight is more likely in these women [103,109-112].
-Women who have less than 7 kg weight gain are more likely to have a preterm birth/low birth weight infant [112,113].
+Hyperemesis — Despite the potential severity of hyperemesis gravidarum and its attendant early weight loss, most studies have reported no difference in birth weight or gestational age at birth between affected pregnancies and those unaffected by severe vomiting, as long as prepregnancy weight was normal and there was "catch-up" weight gain later in pregnancy [101,102,105].
+In contrast, women with severe vomiting who require multiple hospitalizations may not have "catch up" weight gain; an adverse effect on birthweight is more likely in these women [100,106-109].
+Women who have less than 7 kg weight gain are more likely to have a preterm birth/low birth weight infant [109,110].
 When studies of women with hyperemesis gravidarum were pooled without regard to prepregnancy weight or catch-up weight gain, the risks of preterm delivery, low birth weight (LBW), and birth of a small for gestational age (SGA) infant were slightly but significantly increased (preterm delivery OR 1.32, 95% CI 1.04-1.68; LBW OR 1.42, 95% CI 1.27-1.58, SGA OR 1.28, 95% CI 1.02-1.60, 17.9 versus 12.7 percent) .

-Long-term outcomes — Although long-term follow-up data are limited, one small observational cohort study found no evidence of neurodevelopmental delay in 3 to 7 year old children of mothers with nausea and vomiting of pregnancy treated with pyridoxine and doxylamine succinate or untreated .
-A small case-control study observed an association between hyperemesis gravidarum and development of testicular cancer before age 40 .
-Larger follow-up studies are needed to determine whether nausea and vomiting of pregnancy has long-term effects on offspring.
+Long-term outcomes — Although long-term follow-up data are limited, nausea and vomiting of pregnancy and hyperemesis do not appear to adversely affect cognitive development of offspring [125,126], but hyperemesis has been associated with reduced insulin sensitivity in prepubertal children and development of testicular cancer before age 40 .
+Larger follow-up studies are needed to determine whether nausea and vomiting of pregnancy and/or hyperemesis gravidarum have long-term effects on offspring.
 These studies need to use well-defined criteria for the severity of the disease, and adjust for key maternal characteristics, such as prepregnancy weight and weight gain during pregnancy.
 Metabolic and cardiovascular outcomes should be evaluated since small for gestational age birth has been linked to chronic disease in adult life .